 If you are a landlord or a property manager, you must build a successful business relationship with your tenants based on trust.
 The right way to achieve this goal is to have open and effective communication.
 Finding perfect tenants is not easy, but building a good relationship with them is up to both sides.
 When there is money, valuables, legalities, and assets involved, entering a long-term transactional relationship must be managed correctly to avoid tensions.
 As a landlord, your responsibility is to treat your tenants with respect.
 By doing so, you can prevent possible disputes about lease policies, security deposits, move-outs, or other typical issues.
 To ensure that your rental agreements are as stress-free as possible, you may use the following tips on effective communication with your tenants.

 Build open communication

-Quickly respond to their repair requests
+Quickly respond to tenant’s repair requests

-Different and flexible methods of communication
+Different methods of communication

-Notify them about maintenance, repairs & showings
+Notify tenants about maintenance, repairs & showings

 Keep your promises